 Happy Dog Therapy Appreciation Day .
 Here with Kramer at Children’s Hospital Los Angeles for an event with patients and staff. #therpaydog #dogtherapy #dogtraining #doglove #dogtrainer #dog #dogs #workingdogsofinstagram #workingdog #pomeranian #pomeraniansofinstagram #hospital #doctor #nurse #animalbehaviorist #humananimalbond #iaabcpets #iaabc #dogsbehavingwell

-Working as a dog behaviorist often means entering homes to observe the relationship between a family and its dog to pinpoint—and correct!—trouble areas, much like a psychologist or psychiatrist would do with its patients.
+Working as a dog behaviorist often means entering homes to observe the relationship between a family and its dog to pinpoint—and correct!—trouble areas, much like a psychologist or psychiatrist would do with human patients.